bashiroglu/learning-nodejs-natours-1/readme.md

 7. eslint use
 8. mongoose
 9. dotenv
-10.
+10. slugify
+11. validator
+12. module.exports

 After download project files, in the project directory, you can run :

 ### `npm start`

 the useful npm code to download all packages for eslint

 ### npm i eslint prettier eslint-config-prettier eslint-plugin-prettier eslint-config-airbnb eslint-plugin-node eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react --save-dev